brosenan/y0/doc/why-not.md

  (bit 2 !
 "2 is not a bit value.
 Only 0 and 1"))

 ```
-## Explanation Context
+## Explanation Cause

 A good explanation points to the root cause of the issue.
 However, sometimes
 the root cause by itself is not explanation enough.
+Sometimes the root cause
+explanation is too narrow and in order to give a good explanation we need to
+begin one or more levels above, explain what fails and refer to the
+underlying cause.

 As an example, consider we wish to define `bit-stream` as a language of
-vectors of bits.
+streams of bits.
 We begin by defining `bit-vec`, a predicate that accepts
 bit vectors.
 ```clojure
 (all [bv]